-12.2.2 Rebates for retired and disabled persons
+Rebates for retired and disabled persons

-- 12.2.2.1 Retired and disabled persons qualify for special rebates in accordance with their monthly household income.
+Retired and disabled persons qualify for special rebates in accordance with their monthly household income.
+Property owners who meet the following requirements may apply for a rebate:-

-Property owners who meet the following requirements may apply for a rebate:- - (a) The property must be registered in the name of the applicant or the usufruct of the property must be established in the name of the applicant. - (b) The owner must be at least sixty (65) years of age and total gross monthly income or earnings must not exceed - (k) an amount of R4 750 to qualify for a 50% rates rebate - (ii) an amount of R5 350 to qualify for a 45% rates rebate - (iii) an amount of R6 000 to qualify for a 40% rates rebate - (c) The property owner may not be the owner of more than one property. - (d) The owner must occupy the relevant property.
-Where the owner is unable to occupy the property due to no fault of his/her own, the spouse or minor children may satisfy the occupancy requirement. - (e) In the case of a semi-detached house, of which a section is rented out, only the rates paid on that section occupied by the owner is subject to rebates.
+The property must be registered in the name of the applicant or the usufruct of the property must be established in the name of the applicant.

+(b) The owner must be at least sixty (65) years of age and total gross monthly income or earnings must not exceed an amount of R4 750.

+The property owner may not be the owner of more than one property.

+The owner must occupy the relevant property.
+Where the owner is unable to occupy the property due to no fault of his/her own, the spouse or minor children may satisfy the occupancy requirement.

+In the case of a semi-detached house, of which a section is rented out, only the rates paid on that section occupied by the owner is subject to rebates.

-- 12.2.2.2 Property owners must apply annually for a rebate on a prescribed form as stipulated by the Municipality, and these applications must reach the Municipality by 31 August of the financial year in respect of which rates are levied.
+Property owners must apply annually for a rebate on a prescribed form as stipulated by the Municipality, and these applications must reach the Municipality by 31 August of the financial year in respect of which rates are levied.
 If the rebate applied for is granted, the rebate will apply for the full financial year.
-Applications received after 30 September for the financial year in respect of which the application is made will only be applied for the remainder of that financial year if approved. - 12.2.2.3 The Municipality retains the right to refuse the granting of rebates if the details supplied in the application were incomplete, incorrect or false. - 12.2.2.4 In the case of where the property has been sold during the financial year and where rebates have been granted, the rebates amount will be written back or debited against the account of the owner.
-The rebate will be forfeited. - 12.2.2.5 Applications for rebates must be completed on the official Emthanjeni Municipality's Rebate application form and must be accompanied by the following information: - (a) a certified copy of the identity document of the owner or any other proof of the owner's age which is acceptable to the Municipality; - (b) sufficient proof of income of the owner and the his/her spouse; - (c) an affidavit from the owner; - (d) if the owner is a disabled person, satisfactory proof submitted to the Municipality that the relevant person receives a disability pension payable by the state; and
+Applications received after 31 August for the financial year in respect of which the application is made will only be applied for the remainder of that financial year if approved.

+The Municipality retains the right to refuse the granting of rebates if the details supplied in the application were incomplete, incorrect or false.

+Applications as intended in paragraph 12.2.2.4 must be accompanied by the following information: - a certified copy of the identity document of the owner or any other proof of the owner's age which is acceptable to the Municipality;

+sufficient proof of income of the owner and the his/her spouse;

+an affidavit from the owner;

+if the owner is a disabled person, satisfactory proof submitted to the Municipality that the relevant person receives a disability pension payable by the state; and

-13. REDUCTIONS
+REDUCTIONS